Audrey E. Kali, co-director, co-producer

 Dr. Grandin teaches courses on livestock behavior and facility design at Colorado State University and consults with the livestock industry on facility design, livestock handling, and animal welfare.
 Her books include: Animals Make Us Human: Creating the Best Life for Animals (Houghton Mifflin Harcourt, 2009) and Animals In Translation: Using the Mysteries of Autism to Decode Animal Behavior (Harvest Books, 2006).
 Dr. Grandin appears in the film.

-Dr. Rollin developed and taught the world’s first course in veterinary medical ethics, a required part of the veterinary curriculum since 1978.
+The late Dr. Rollin developed and taught the world’s first course in veterinary medical ethics, a required part of the veterinary curriculum since 1978.
 He developed and taught the world’s first course in ethics and animal agriculture at Colorado State University for the Department of Animal Science, taught regularly since 1982.
 His most recent book is Putting the Horse before Descartes: My Life’s Work on Behalf of Animals (Temple University Press, 2011).
-Dr. Rollin appears in the film.
+Dr. Rollin appears in the film and the film is dedicated to his memory.

 M. Kathy Rudy, Ph.D., Associate Professor, Duke University